manhcuongdtbk/good-night-api-rails/README.md

   I'm using seed data to illustrate this assumption about user records.
 Each user must have an id and a name.
 - API consumer is assumed to be trusty.
 Because of not having authentication and authorization, any user can interact with any other user's data.
 - There's no API standard is specified, let's assume that our API consumer need a compact API that returns enough information to understand what's going on

-## For your curiosity

-- I don't add any extra migrations and modify existed migrations because I don't want to have a long list of migrations running each time I do a fully manual test.
-  On the other hand, I'm the only developer of this project for now.
-Because of that, there should not any conflicts between my migrations and other developer.